Rojin91/Computer-Network-Assignments/PAS078BEI028-Rojin_Puri/CN assignment/Ipv6/ipv6_header_fields.md

 Version: Its value is 6.
 This specifies the version of the IP protocol.

-Traffic Class: Its value is 0x00 (DSCP: CS0, ECN: Not-ECT).
+Traffic Class: Its value is 0x00.
 This is used for packet classification for Quality of Service (QoS).

 Flow Label: Its value is 0xaef9f.
 This is used to identify flows of packets that require special handling by routers.